Example scenarios

 2. More systematic approach: scan mode, scannable modifiers and review

 As we established earlier a prompt = cue + modifiers.
 In scan you have the opportunity to combine a number of cues with number of modifiers.
-There are a number of ways you can do that using two types of modifiers: fixed and scannable.
+There are different ways you can do that using two types of modifiers: fixed and scannable.

 The simplest one is using some cues with some fixed modifiers: the result will be a list of all selected cues with the fixed modifiers at the end.
 Then you add scannable modifiers to the mix: the result will be combination of all the cues with all fixed modifiers and one or more (check the Sample number in Modifiers options) scannable modifiers.

-The best way is to play a bit with all types of modifiers and sample number.
+The best way is to experiment a bit with all types of modifiers and sample number.

 Overall aim here is to be able to create predictable results.
-Maybe not exactly what you have in mind, but achieve some level predictability.
+Maybe not exactly what you've expected, but achieve some level predictability.

-After some experimentation you are having some sense how the software works and what you may expect from the prompts you have composed.
+After some experimentation you will have some sense how the software works and what you may expect from the prompts you have composed.

 1. turn to Prompt Composer main tab

 2. turn to Options tab, there select the working image depot folder from the directory tree on the left.
-Copies of all generated images you will go in that folder.
+All generated images you will go into that folder.

 3. turn to Scan tab (mode).

-4. check some cues and some modifiers (some fixed and some scannable).
+4. check some cues and some modifiers - some fixed [F] and some scannable [S].

 6. repeat 4 and 5 until you have a good grasp of how that works.